airavata-courses/VignyaanDwaarNirman/README.md

 # VignyaanDwaarNirman

 * A weather data retrieval and visualization web-application
-* //This is an older ReadMe file for an older release of the web-application, the current ReadMe is being prepared.
+* //This is an older branch for an older release of the web-application, for accessing/testing the current release follow the instructions below.

 ## Authors